ICTQual Level 4 Award in Safeguarding Children Train the Trainer

 • Adapt training and safeguarding approaches to meet emerging challenges and legislation.

-The ICTQual Level 4 Award in Safeguarding Children Train the Trainer equips professionals with advanced skills to deliver safeguarding training confidently.
-Completing this course opens diverse career and professional growth opportunities across education, healthcare, and social care sectors.
+The ICTQual Level 4 Award in Safeguarding Children Train the Trainer equips professionals with the knowledge and practical skills to deliver effective safeguarding and child protection training.
+The qualification can support career opportunities across education, healthcare, social care, community services, training, compliance, and child protection environments.

-• Youth Worker Trainer: Train youth support professionals and volunteers in child protection and safety awareness programs.
+• Train youth workers, volunteers, and support professionals in child protection awareness, safeguarding responsibilities, and appropriate responses to concerns.

 FAQs